 In addition to practicing conventional medicine at WAH, Dr. Ladman has a passion for shelter medicine and has worked for Faithful Friends, Kent County SPCA, and currently assists at Delaware Humane Association.
 Her professional interests include high quality dentistry and compassionate end of life care.

 Dr. Ladman lives with her husband, Brian, a University of Delaware Scientist and their daughter Catherine.
-Her two dogs, Frank and Gwen Ellis, were rescued from high-kill shelters in the southern United States.
+Her family has three dogs – Frank and Gwen Ellis (rescued from high-kill shelters in the southern United States) and Arrow (rescued from the White Mountain Arizona Apache reservation).
 She enjoys camping with her family in the White Mountains of New Hampshire and spending time at her family’s cabin in the Endless Mountains of Pennsylvania.

 Shelley R. Epstein, VMD

 Dr. Shelley Epstein has been a veterinarian at Wilmington Animal Hospital since graduation from veterinary school at the University of Pennsylvania in 1985.
 She has an undergraduate degree in Natural Science from Muhlenberg College and has been working in the veterinary field since she was 17 years old.